akikoo/one-web-boilerplate/README.md

 (http://www.atlassian.com/software/bamboo/).
 You decide.

 ### To-Do:
-* Add image optimisation tasks with optipng and jpegtran
-* Other small tweaks here and there...
+* Small tweaks here and there...

 Thanks and good luck!